Jeet989/PetRadar/readme.md

-# Pet Radar (Front End Mobile Application) - GROUP 1
+# Pet Radar Mobile Application

 This repository contains the code of mobile application for the project PETRADAR.
 For this project we have used Bare React Native Workflow for developing this application.